College and Career Center News

-Dear FHS Sophomores, Juniors, Seniors, and Parents: I hope you all had a great first week of school.
+Dear FHS Sophomores, Juniors, Seniors, and Parents: I hope the school year is off to a great start.
 For those of you who are new to Fairfax, welcome!
 I am the College & Career Specialist at FHS, and I specialize in working with students in three areas: college planning, career planning, and scholarships and financial aid.

-While many things are different this year, the Career Center News is the same.
-This is an electronic newsletter of all the information I receive in the Career Center.
-Think of it as a list of OPPORTUNITIES…college information sessions, college fairs, volunteer and leadership opportunities, part-time jobs, internships, career programs, and diverse events at various colleges.
+The Career Center News is an electronic newsletter of all the information I receive in the Career Center.
+Think of it as a list of OPPORTUNITIES…College visits to FHS, college information sessions, college fairs, volunteer and leadership opportunities, part-time jobs, internships, career programs, and diverse events at various colleges.

-One thing that has changed over the summer is the log-in to Naviance.
 As a reminder, Naviance is every FCPS student’s on-line college and career planning tool.
 It is an excellent resource for students of all grades…get more familiar with it this year!
 To sign onto Naviance, go to this page: https://www.fcps.edu/naviance (I recommend bookmarking it) and click on “Student Naviance Login.”
-Due to this change, all students will receive this newsletter in their fcpsschools.net email account now, but parents will continue to receive this newsletter in their email address listed in Blackboard.
-I have noticed that there are formatting issues now (i.e., a lot of spaces) in the emails that students receive from Naviance, so I have made a copy of this newsletter and included as an attachment for ease of reviewing.
+All students will receive this newsletter in their fcpsschools.net email account, but parents will continue to receive this newsletter in the email address listed in SIS.
+I have noticed that there are formatting issues (i.e., a lot of spaces) in the emails that students receive from Naviance, so I have made a copy of this newsletter and included as an attachment for ease of reviewing.
 (Attachment will be at the bottom of this email.)

 If you have any questions about this information, please feel free to contact me at @email.

 For resources on college planning, career planning, scholarships and financial aid, check out: FHS Virtual Career Center